 Vehicle History and Maintenance: Ask for the vehicle history report (CarFax or AutoCheck) as well as documented maintenance and repair records.
 If not provided by the Dealer or private seller, it's usually best to move on.

 Pre-Purchase Inspection: Have the vehicle independently inspected before making a final decision.
 This usually will cost in the $150-$200 range but is well worth it given the potentially thousands in savings over the long term.

-The RAV4 is yet another versatile and top quality vehicle from Toyota.
-We've had quite a few here over the years and have always been impressed.
-It's likely one of the best compact SUVs in the market.
+The RAV4 is yet another versatile and top quality vehicle from Toyota and has always been one of the best compact SUVs on the market.

-The Toyota RAV4 is the smallest of Toyota's rather large lineup of SUVs and was one of the first crossover SUVs available.
+The RAV4 is the smallest of Toyota's rather large lineup of SUVs and was one of the first crossover SUVs available.
 This has enabled the RAV4 to benefit from years of refinement and develop many best-in-class attributes.
-Many of its crossover competitors are still in their first generation, while the RAV4 is currently in its third.

 We think they're a great alternative for SUV shoppers who don't need quite the typical SUV bulk and space.
 Even so, we find the interior space in the RAV4 to be quite adequate for most needs.
 Pluses also include fairly economical prices, good fuel economy, excellent maneuverability, a high level of quality and easy driving.